Offside (ice hockey): Delayed offside rule

 If any individual player is in an offside position, their entire team is offside.
-A delayed offside occurs if the puck is passed or shot into the offensive zone while an attacking player is offside but has not been touched by a member of the attacking team.
+A delayed offside occurs if the puck is passed or shot into the offensive zone while an attacking player is offside, but the puck has not been touched by a member of the attacking team.
 In most leagues, the attacking team may "tag up" by having all players exit the offensive zone.
 At that point the offside is waved off and they may re-enter the offensive zone in pursuit of the puck.
 If a member of the attacking team has control of the puck while offside, a linesman will stop play and a faceoff will be held at the faceoff spot nearest the point of the infraction.
 Typically, this means the spot closest to the blue line if the puck is carried into the zone, or in the case of a pass, the spot closest to where the pass originated.
 If a linesman judges that the attacking team acted to force a deliberate stoppage in play by going offside, they can move the faceoff into that team's defensive zone.

 If a goal is scored from a shot (at the neutral or defensive zone) that creates a delayed offside, the goal will be denied, even if the attacking team clears the offensive zone before the puck enters the goal.